Apply for a year 7 place for September 2023

 If:

-- your child is starting secondary school for the first time in September 2023 and
+- your child is starting secondary school for the first time in September 2025, (born between 1 September 2013 and 31 August 2014 inclusive), and

 - you live in Derby.

-If you live outside of Derby and need a place here, you should still apply to your current local council.
+If you live outside of Derby and want to apply for a Derby city school, you should still apply to your current local council.

 If you want a place in an independent school or private school, contact the school directly.